SerjeiMikailov/SerjeiMikailov/README.md

 ### 🤔 A little description about me

 - _Intending to make something better than Windows..._
-- _Decentralized/Open Source systems enjoyer_
+- _Decentralized/Open Source systems enthusiast_
 - _GNU/Linux enjoyer_

 ---